Posting References In A Journal Are

 Q: Can I use online tools to generate references?

-A: Yes, tools like Google Scholar or Citation Machine can auto-generate citations, but always verify their accuracy against official style guides It's one of those things that adds up..
+A: Yes, tools like Google Scholar or Citation Machine can auto-generate citations, but always verify their accuracy against official style guides Which is the point..

 Q: What if a source does not have a DOI?